In this narration of a typical three-day tour in India, you'll get answers to questions such as:

 Communication and finding your driver

 You walk off your plane after landing in Delhi at 11 PM.
 Soon, you're past customs and have picked up your bags.
-As you walk into the arrivals waiting area, you're separated from a sea of anxious faces by a narrow railing.
-Many of them are waiting for family members, but there's a group of well dressed young men who are clearly there for work.
+As you walk into the arrivals waiting area, there's a group of well dressed young men behind a narrow railing.
 Each holds a sign with a name, and sure enough, one of those names is yours.
 You've just located your assistant (or "executive", as they are referred to in India).
 His job it is to greet you, help with your bags, and bring you to your car and driver, waiting patiently in the parking area outside.

 Had you been meeting your driver at your hotel rather than the airport, there wouldn't have been an executive.
-Instead, you would have consulted the WhatsApp group that your tour operator created specifically for your trip.
-A day or two before your pickup, you were sent a message on WhatsApp with the name of your driver, his mobile phone number, and your vehicle's license plate number.
+Instead, a few hours before your pickup, your tour operator would have messaged you on WhatsApp (and email) with the name of your driver, his mobile phone number, and your vehicle's license plate number.
 All you'd need to do is give your driver a ring or send him a text before heading downstairs from your hotel room to meet him.

-Beyond having your car and driver details, the WhatsApp group is a useful way to get a hold of your tour operator in case you have any requests or concerns during your trip.
 But today there's no need for WhatsApp because the executive has led you directly to your driver, Akash, in the airport's parking lot.
 You bid the executive farewell and place your trust in Akash for the next few days as you explore Delhi and Agra.
-He already knows where you're staying and your itinerary.
+He already knows where you're staying and your broad itinerary.
 Right now he's taking you straight to your hotel so you can check in and get some much needed sleep.

 In the morning, Akash meets you right after breakfast.
 You discuss briefly the plan for the day, and he confirms the most efficient order in which to see the sights you have on your list.
-By now you know the limits of his English.
-It is functional, but not exactly fluent.
+His English is functional, but not exactly fluent.
 What he lacks in vocabulary he makes up for in his agreeable nature, driving skills, and knowledge of the area.

 Relying on your driver